Servicing

 Flex Modification

-• For borrowers less than 90 days delinquent, the modification requires a complete Borrower Response Package and targets a 20% principal and interest payment reduction and 40% housing expense-to-income ratio.
+• For eligible borrowers current or less than 90 days delinquent, the modification requires a complete Borrower Response Package.

-• For eligible borrowers 90 or more days delinquent, the modification targets a 20% payment reduction and requires no Borrower Response Package.
+• For eligible borrowers 90 or more days delinquent, the modification does not require a Borrower Response Package.

 Borrower Assistance